smoky1126/H_RDT_genhead/README.md

 ## Acknowledgments

-Built on top of [H-RDT](https://github.com/HongzheBi/H_RDT) by the Embodied Foundation team.
+Built on top of [H-RDT](https://github.com/HongzheBi/H_RDT) by the Tsinghua team.
 The H-RDT codebase, pretrained weights, and EgoDex data pipeline are the foundation this work extends.
 All credit for the underlying VLA architecture goes to the H-RDT authors.

 AVP data collection pipeline forked from [RogerQi/human-policy](https://github.com/RogerQi/human-policy).